SemvanWijk/Vinylize_IoT/README.md

   strip.show();  // Update the strip with new settings }
 ```
-The code clears turns off all LEDs, then checks the current volume level to light up the corresponding number of LEDs on the strip.
-It sets these LEDs to the color associated with the selected LPs RPM and updates the LED strip to display the changes
+The code turns off all LEDs, then checks the current volume level to light up the right number of LEDs.
+It sets them to the color of the selected LPs RPM and updates the LED strip to show these changes.
-<br \><br \>
+<br /><br /><br />

-LP Selection<br \>
+### LP Selection<br />

 When selecting a new LP, we will send the bot a message like “Put on Abbey Road.”
-The bot will look up the RPM for that album and change the LED color accordingly.
+The bot will look up the RPM for that LP and change the LED color accordingly.
 Here’s how we define the colors based on RPM:

 - 33 RPM: Green.
 - 45 RPM: Blue.
 - 78 RPM: Red.

 Here’s the code to handle the LP selection and change the LED color:
 ```
 // Function to update the LED color based on the album's RPM